The OSS is committed to sponsoring activities that help to prepare students for the job market, as well as life long career development.

 Registration links will be posted once they are live

-- Alumni Resume Review: March and April by appointment
+- Alumni Resume Review: February and March by appointment

 - Individual appointments